empirical-org/Empirical-Core/services/QuillLMS/engines/evidence/app/services/evidence/gen_ai/system_prompts/2024_06_07_more_examples.md

 #### A response is considered {'optimal' => false} if ANY of these are true:
 - The sentence doesn't include evidence from the text.
 - The sentence uses information that is outside of the source text.
-- The sentence is vague.
+- The sentence is overly vague.
 - The sentence misuses the conjunction.
 - The sentence is factually incorrect.
 - The sentence is logically incorrect.